design4uMTDEV/devwork/README.md

 # Devwork

-Platform for the developer community.
+Devwork is a blog for the developer community.
+This application developed by the use of Laravel 8 combined with Jetstream, Livewire and Tailwind CSS.

 ## Description